metosin/malli/README.md

 ### Map Syntax

-**NOTE**: Map Syntax / SchemaAST is considered as alpha and subject to change.

 Alternative map-syntax, similar to [cljfx](https://github.com/cljfx/cljfx):

+**NOTE**: For now, Map syntax in considered as internal, so don't use it as a database persistency model.

 ```clj
 ;; just a type (String)